 Paltamo – Finland

-The zoning procedure for the project began in the fall of 2021, and the ELY Center provided a reasoned conclusion on the project’s environmental impact assessment (EIA) procedure in February 2024.
-After this, Ilmatar abandoned the two planned turbine sites on the Puolanka side (Julkuvaara) and reduced the maximum height of the turbines from 350 meters to 310 meters to reduce landscape impacts.
-The turbine sites were also refined to take into account valuable natural sites and archaeological findings identified during the EIA procedure.
+The zoning process for the project began in autumn 2021, and the Centre for Economic Development, Transport and the Environment (ELY Centre) issued a reasoned conclusion on the project’s Environmental Impact Assessment (EIA) procedure in February 2024.
+Following this, Ilmatar abandoned two turbine locations previously planned on the Puolanka side (Julkuvaara), and the maximum height of the turbines was reduced from 350 metres to 310 metres to minimize visual impacts.
+Turbine locations were also refined to take into account valuable natural sites and cultural heritage identified during the EIA process.

-The construction schedule of the wind farm depends on the schedule for the renovation of Fingrid’s Nuojuankangas-Seitenoikea power line.
-A new 400+110kV power line will be built alongside the existing 220kV power line currently located north of Hukkalansalo, to which the Hukkalansalo wind farm will be connected.
+The construction schedule of the wind farm depends on the renovation timetable of Fingrid’s Nuojuankangas–Seitenoikea power line.
+A new 400+110 kV transmission line will be built alongside the existing 220 kV line north of Hukkalansalo, to which the Hukkalansalo wind farm will be connected.

 Project location